Pera Palace Hotel

 The hotel is in walking distance of Istiklal Avenue, Taksim Square and the British, Swedish, Russian, Dutch, Italian, French and German consulates.

-The hotel was closed from 2006, undergoing a major renovation and restoration project and reopened on September 1, 2010.
+The hotel was closed in 2006 to allow for a major restoration and renewal project; reopening on 1 September 2010.

 It was managed by Jumeirah Hotels as Pera Palace Hotel Jumeirah from 1 May 2012 to 2017.

 History

 Establishment work began in 1892 and the grand opening ball was held in 1895.

-Alexander Vallaury, a French-Ottoman architect living in the city designed the hotel in a blend of neo-classical, art nouveau and oriental styles.
-Vallaury undertook a number of other projects in Constantinople (Istanbul), including the Ottoman Bank Headquarters and the Imperial Museum.
+Alexandre Vallaury, a French-Ottoman architect living in the city designed the hotel in a blend of neo-classical, Art Nouveau and oriental styles.
+Vallaury undertook a number of other projects in Constantinople (now Istanbul), including the Ottoman Bank Headquarters and the Imperial Museum.

 The hotel was the first building in the Ottoman Empire to be powered by electricity, other than the imperial palaces.
 It was also the only address in the city to provide hot running water for its guests and was home to the first electric elevator in Constantinople.
 It was also the second electric elevator in Europe.

-One of the hotel's first owners were the Ottoman-Armenian Esayan family.
+One of the hotel's first owners were the Ottoman Armenian Esayan family.

+The hotel was damaged in a bomb attack on 24 March 1941 which killed five people including four Turkish nationals and a British diplomatic worker and injured 30 others.
+Two hotel porters were also killed.
+The bombs originated in the luggage room, in suitcases brought by staff of the British Legation in Sofia led by Ambassador George William Rendel, who survived the attack, when they moved to Istanbul following the severing of diplomatic relations with Bulgaria during World War II.

 Architecture and renovation

 Pera Palace Hotel is today regarded as an important historical building and is listed under the general protection of Turkish Law (No. 2863 of 1983, amended with Law No. 5226 of 2004) concerning cultural heritage in Turkey.

 The exterior façade, as well as the layout of the property, follows a neo-classical approach.
 The interiors of the building feature a more oriental style, mostly concentrated in the ballroom interior.
 In keeping with this eclectic vision, art nouveau lines feature in and around the elevator and in the coffee house section.

 Although a prominent symbol of Istanbul's cityscape, the Pera Palace property was in need of an extensive renovation.
-Consequently, in April 2008, the Beşiktas Shipping Group launched a Euro 23 million renovation and restoration project.
-KA.BA Conservation of Historic Buildings and Architecture directed the project alongside the Metex Design Group and the entire renovation project is completed on September 1, 2010.
+Consequently, in April 2008, the Beşiktas Shipping Group launched a €23 million renovation and restoration project.
+KA.BA Conservation of Historic Buildings and Architecture directed the project alongside the Metex Design Group and the entire renovation project is completed on 1 September 2010.

-A key attraction, the Atatürk Room 101 remains as a ‘Museum Room’, with many personal items and reading material of the founding leader of Turkey, Mustafa Kemal Atatürk exhibited to the public.
+A key attraction, the Atatürk Room 101 remains as a 'Museum Room', with many personal items and reading material of the founding leader of Turkey, Mustafa Kemal Atatürk exhibited to the public.